 Preparing the RFP involves taking into account, the business needs and flexibility so that the company can focus on growth.
 An important aspect of the IT procurement is to have a multi-vendor contract and scalable IT architecture and as such the cost containment is proactive and not a knee-jerk reaction.

 To sum it all up, the future of data centers depends on the vision that the founders of such centers have.
-One cannot rule out the role of robots and underground DCs, even more efficient techniques for efficient and cost-effective cooling.
 The emphasis should be on sustainable, renewable energy and sufficient on-site power storage capabilities.
-Making the impossible possible, takes going the extra mile.
+Making the impossible possible takes going the extra mile.

 About DataCenterAndColocation: ( www.DataCenterAndColocation.com ) has been providing retail and wholesale colocation consulting to major companies since 2009 offering data center colocation and hybrid colocation services.
 They are one of the largest no up-front-fee, non-bias colocation and cloud consulting companies in the United States with a long list of satisfied clients ranging from hospitals, manufacturing, financial and the service industry.